laibi-yonsei/HiEDL/README.md

 # HiEDL: Hierarchical Evidential Deep Learning for Uncertainty-Aware Tumor Segmentation

-> **Accepted at MICCAI 2026** 🎉

-Official implementation of **HiEDL: Hierarchical Evidential Deep Learning for Uncertainty-Aware Tumor Segmentation from 3D CT via Boundary Regularization** (MICCAI 2026).
+Official implementation of **HiEDL: Hierarchical Evidential Deep Learning for Uncertainty-Aware Tumor Segmentation from 3D CT via Boundary Regularization** (**Accepted at MICCAI 2026** 🎉).

 HiEDL accurately and efficiently segments tumors from 3D CT scans by explicitly enforcing the anatomical *containment prior* — the fact that tumors physically reside within their corresponding organs.
 It combines a hierarchical organ-to-tumor decoupling strategy with evidential deep learning and a novel boundary regularization loss to resolve ambiguous tumor boundaries while quantifying predictive uncertainty.